puppetlabs/puppetdb/spec/node.md

 The `query` parameter is a similar format to resource queries.

-Only queries against facts and filters based on node activeness are currently supported.
+Only queries against facts are currently supported.

-These terms must be of the form `["fact", <fact name>]` or `["node", "active"]`, respectively.
+These terms must be of the form `["fact", <fact name>]`.

 Accepted operators are: `[= > < >= <= and or not]`